natacourby/Urinary-metabolomic-phenotyping-for-Alzheimer-pathology/README.md

 We've tried multiple feature selection methods: linear regression, feature selection by correlation (WEKA) and Random Forests (RF) for feature selection.
 RF gave us the best results.

+NB!
+RF is used to select the most important metabolomic features for further annotation, not to create the prediction model.
+We are aware of overfitting and do not proposing to use the final model to predict Alzheimer's disease.
+One more time, RF is used for the selection of the important features.
+See https://chrisalbon.com/machine_learning/trees_and_forests/feature_selection_using_random_forest/, https://doi.org/10.1016/j.csda.2012.09.020, etc.

 ```
 source("./scripts/feature_selection.R")
 ./scripts/RF_choose_set_and_classifier.R